 The mind burdens us and deems as burdens those who offer to relieve our burdens

-Unfortunately, that’s what the mind does to us, but we hardly ever realize what it is doing.
+Unfortunately, that’s exactly what the mind does to us, but we hardly ever realize it.

-Suppose something has gone wrong in our lives.
-Soon, the mind floods us with negative feelings such as: “Life stinks.
+Suppose something has gone wrong in our life.
+Almost instantly, the mind floods us with negative feelings such as: “Life stinks.
 The world is so cruel.
-No one cares for you.
-You are good-for-nothing.”
+No one cares for me.
+I am a good-for-nothing.”
 When we start feeling burdened by such thoughts, some well-wishers approach and ask us, “Are you ok?
 Can I do anything to help?
 Do you want to talk?”
-But our mind makes us see their offer for assistance as interference, impelling us to say something like: “I am ok.
+Our mind then makes us see their offer for assistance as interference, impelling us to say something like: “I am ok.
 Just leave me alone.”

-Even if the mind doesn’t rebuff other people, it certainly makes us rebuff our all-loving Lord, Krishna.
+Even if the mind doesn’t make us rebuff other people, it certainly makes us rebuff our all-loving Lord, Krishna.
 Whatever burdens we are carrying can be best relieved if we turn toward him.
 When the light of his remembrance enters our consciousness, the darkness of negativity has to flee.
-But the mind makes us feel that the bhakti practices for connecting with Krishna are a big burden.
-And thus it keeps us burdened.

 Think it over: